santiagocodes/resources/README.md

 - [mycolor.space](https://mycolor.space/) to generate nice color palettes.
 It also generates CSS color gradient code.
 - [ccsmatic.com](https://www.cssmatic.com/) for gradient generator, border radius, noise texture and box shadow.
 - [grabient.com](https://www.grabient.com/) has gradient code you can copy and even alter it before doing so.
 - [convertingcolors.com](https://convertingcolors.com/) converts colors and gives you details on them.
+- [css-separator-genetartor](https://wweb.dev/resources/css-separator-generator) is a generator for section separators with only css.
 - [scrollmagic.io](https://scrollmagic.io/examples/expert/bezier_path_animation.html) for bezier (scroll) path animation.
 - [Eye Dropper](https://chrome.google.com/webstore/detail/eye-dropper/hmdcmlfkchdmnmnmheododdhjedfccka) is a chrome extension which allows you to pick colors from web pages, color picker and your personal color history.

 - [Pixabay](https://pixabay.com/) has free images and royalty free stock.
 - [Pexels](https://www.pexels.com/) has free stock photos & videos shared by talented creators.
 - [PostImages](https://postimages.org/) generates permanent image links that can be used anywhere.
+- [TinyPNG](https://tinypng.com/) is used to shrink images for your apps and sites.
+It will use less bandwidth and load faster.

 ### Libraries and frameworks